takanory/slides/20200417pycon/PITCHME.md

 * You'll learn how to create simple bot,
 * how to create interactive bot,
 * how to extend bot using libraries and APIs through various case studies.
+* Then you'll be able to automate your boring stuff with Slackbot!!

 ---

 ## Why Slackbot

-* Launching the Slack app at any time 💻 📱
+* Slack running all the time on 💻 📱
 * Easy to access Slack
-* To do @color[SeaGreen](everything) in Slack
+* To do @color[SeaGreen](Everything) in Slack

 ![slack](20190224pyconapac/images/slack.png)

 Note:
 (1m)

-* My secretary is chatbot of Slack.
+* My secretary is chatbot for Slack.
-  * Is there someone using Slack?
+  * Do you know Slack?
+Slack is a instant messaging platform.
-* I'm Launching the Slack application at any time on PC and smartphone.
+* I have Slack running all the time on my PC and smartphone.
-* So it's easy to access Slack.
+* This makes it easy to access Slack.
 I want to do everything in Slack.
-* Let's make chatbot on Slack.
+* Let's make a chatbot for Slack.

 ---